What are the differences between modern and retro road bicycles?

 From a design perspective, these old Campagnolo Super Record calipers do not support a toe-in adjustment for the pads, so originally they squealed when stopping.
 I didn’t want to swap the brake shoes over to modern designs that allow a toe-in adjustment, so after a bit of research, I did performed a procedure that all mechanics apparently did back in the day and that was take 2 adjustable wrenches and GENTLY (at first) physically bend the caliper arms to give the pads a small amount of toe-in.
 Scary I know.
 But those caliper arms are very sturdy.
 It took a bit more force than I expected to get that few degrees of bend to provide a small amount of toe-in.
 Thankfully this adjustment was only required on the front brake caliper, I didn’t need to touch the rear one.
 Similarly, when I first bought the Campagnolo Bora One rims, I set the pads up without any toe-in and they squealed even worse!
 This was fixed simply by adjusting the pad toe-in with the use of the included conical washer.
 No bending of caliper arms required.
 A nice feature of modern brake shoes.

 I can’t compare the wet braking as I don’t ride the Colnago in bad weather.
 It’s a fair weather ride!
-WIN for the Modern bike.
-Return to index.
+Top of Page.

 - A good stiff pair of wheels will make a frame feel stiff and lively.
 They also reduce the likelihood of brake rub in the corners.